hfcRed/Agent-8s/README.md

 - Every telemetry dispatch increments `telemetry_events_forwarded_total{event="...",guild="...",channel="..."}`; failures increment the matching `telemetry_events_failed_total` series.
 - Guild and channel labels fall back to `unknown` whenever the IDs cannot be resolved (for example, when telemetry is triggered outside a guild context).
 - The metrics endpoint is available even when remote telemetry is disabled, allowing local scraping without forwarding events.
+- Provide `DATABASE_URL` to persist lifecycle events in PostgreSQL.
+The bot will create a `telemetry_events` table (if missing) and record match UUIDs, guild/channel IDs, user/participant identifiers, payload JSON, and timestamps for each lifecycle hook.

 ## Task shortcuts